bulksign/EnvelopeCompletedProvider/README.md

-# EnvelopeCompleteBackupProvider
+#ICompletedEnvelopeBackupProvider

 Example for implementing a ICompletedEnvelopeBackupProvider provider for Bulksign platform.
-This provider allows you to store the completed envelope zip file in a external application (like a Document Management System)
+This provider allows you to store the completed envelope documents in a external application (like Document Management System/ Long Term Archiving solution).

-This sample provider just logs the received envelope identifier and archive file path.
+This sample provider just demonstrates the plugin structure  and logs the received envelope identifier.
+Feature documentation is available <a target="_blank" href="https://bulksign.com/docs/IntegrateDocumentArchiving.htm">here</a>